 - Function loadcerts(keys, certs) - This function is called by the module when the certificate(s) and the associated private key(s) are ready to be dynamically installed in the running server.
-See the LSP Application Manager's .config script for an implementation example.
+See the Xedge's .config script for an implementation example.

 - Table keys - Associated array with one or more keys, in which each key is a string containing an X.509 pem encoded key.